About

 Preparation

-Those interested in a career in engineering, engineering physics, or engineering science should consider reviewing engineering programs that are accredited by ABET, Inc. If you choose to attend a program that is not ABET accredited, you should be sure that the university is regionally accredited.
-The following is a current list of all universities offering accredited degree programs in engineering, engineering physics, or engineering science.
+Those interested in a career in engineering, engineering physics, or engineering science should consider reviewing engineering programs that are accredited by ABET, Inc. If you choose to attend a program that is not ABET accredited, you should be sure that the university is regionally accredited

 Co-ops